stephanie-castelblanco/stephanie-castelblanco.github.io/projects/JapanTrip.md

 <br />

-**Observation:** Japanese society values harmony and order.
-Observing the queue system, silence on public transportation, and adherence to unwritten rules showcased a collective commitment to maintaining a peaceful environment.
-Recognizing and adapting to these social norms became an integral part of experiencing daily life in Japan.
+**Observation:** Japanese society places a high value on harmony and order.
+The queue system, silence on public transportation, and adherence to unwritten rules all showcase a collective commitment to maintaining a peaceful environment.
+Recognizing and adapting to these social norms is an important part of experiencing daily life in Japan.

-I recommend that future travelers who are planning to visit Japan should:
-*	Research and prepare before the trip, such as learning some basic phrases and words in Japanese, checking the weather and seasonal events, and booking flights and accommodation in advance.
+If you're planning to visit Japan in the future, I recommend doing some research and preparation beforehand.
+This could include learning some basic phrases and words in Japanese, checking the weather and seasonal events, and booking flights and accommodation in advance.

-*	Be flexible and open-minded during the trip, such as trying new foods and activities, respecting the local rules and norms, and embracing the unexpected and the unfamiliar.
+During your trip, it's important to be flexible and open-minded.
+Try new foods and activities, respect the local rules and norms, and embrace the unexpected and unfamiliar.

-*	Enjoy and appreciate the trip, such as taking photos and videos, keeping a journal or a blog, and sharing the stories and memories with others.
+Finally, make sure to enjoy and appreciate your trip to Japan.
+Take photos and videos, keep a journal or blog, and share your stories and memories with others.